xieweiAlex/English_Learning/words/2023/words-Jan.md

+The driver lost control and the car careen down the hill.
+That will preclude him from escaping.
+The old woman had a careworn look on her face.
+He has a **predilection** for rich food.

+ingenious
+transformative
+virtuous
+miraculous

+Transformative: causing or able to cause an important and lasting change in someone or something
+> One of the most transformative innovation in software is open source.

-Although it was off season, the hotel was fully occupied.
+Although it was **off season**, the hotel was fully occupied.
-how am I preparing in the off season for what's to come.
+How am I preparing in the **off season** for what's to come.

 The Stoics studied both the patterns of human existence AND practiced premeditatio malorum—meditating on all possible and **improbable** outcomes.